ChristopherAhmed/hello-world/README.md

 # hello-world
 My first repository (learning how to do this so I can be a better R-progamer at work)

-As a practice project I think I am going to use the NY-times COVID-19 county level dataset, and then using rayshader and a state county shapefiles, I will create a 3-d GIFF of each state where the camera rotates around each state map showing how cases per county has changed over time (or it may just be a snapshot in time).
+As a practice project I think I am going to use the NY-times COVID-19 county level dataset, and the R Rayshader pacakge to create a 3-d visualization for WA state.

 Here's are some Rayshader example links: https://www.rayshader.com/